andybaumgar/nycmesh-analysis/analysis/siklu_alignment/readme.md

 ## Troubbleshooting
 - if the serial port is incorrect you may have to run `read_serial_ports_mac.py` to determine the correct port for your system

+## References
+- logger source: https://github.com/Xuth/tp4000_dmm (had to be modified to work with Python 3)